Michelson Grants in Reproductive Biology

 When developing a potential approach, applicants should consider the program’s goal of bringing to market a low-cost, permanent, nonsurgical sterilant or sterilants that will have a maximum impact in addressing populations of animals driving shelter intake.
 Proposed research is not required to generate results that meet all of the Michelson Prize criteria in order to be funded; however, strong preference will be given to projects with the potential to produce a prize-winning product or technology, and approaches must represent a significant improvement over existing products.
 We encourage applicants to review the process for applying for the Michelson Prize prior to submitting a letter of intent for a Michelson Grant, in order that the data obtained may later support a Prize application.
 Grant recipients are eligible to make claims for the Michelson Prize in the event that their research generates a product or technology that meets all the criteria.

-Applicants should also take note of recently refined Michelson Grant funding criteria:
+Applicants should also take note of refined Michelson Grant funding criteria, updated in November 2014:

 - Approaches to immunocontraception will not be accepted in proof of concept rodent models; rather, these approaches must be proposed using dogs and/or cats.
 Further, approaches to immunocontraception in dogs and/or cats must include preliminary data in these species showing an antibody and/or cellular immune response to the target antigen, some preliminary efficacy in suppressing reproduction, and basis for the hypothesis that the treatment will have a long-term effect in both males and females following a single injection.